springload/frontend-starter-kit/docs/frontend-checklist.md

 These rules aren't mandatory and might not make sense for your project, so use your common sense.

 ## Launch approach
 - [ ] Have you considered a Soft Launch or Hard Launch?
 Often sites have a password on them until launch (Hard Launch), which means that testing favicons and social media integration may be difficult.
-Because of this you may wish to consider a *Soft Launch* (rather than a *Hard Launch*) where the password is removed days/weeks before any announcement.
+Because of this you may wish to consider a *Soft Launch* where the password is removed days/weeks before any announcement.

 ## The project's `README.md` contains